Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 # Changelog

+## 1.4.0

+- Fixed a conflict with Scatterer 839.
+- Fixed the black frame appearing at the beginning of video files.
+- Fixed a bug where the focus of the flight camera rotating suddenly would cause the main camera to lose its orientation.

 ## 1.3.0

 - Added an owner's manual, available at https://github.com/Halbann/CaptureTools/wiki.

 - Added a setting called 'Target Delay' to multicam that allows you to add a small delay before the camera switches away from a BDA target.
 This is to make sure that BDA kills are recorded.
-I'm intending to extend this to KCS in future.
+I'm intending to extend this to Kessler in future.

 - Added Scatterer sunflares to main and multicam outputs.
 Currently only supports post-volumetric clouds versions of Scatterer.